 Some things you can learn from all that (for example):

-- Someone who is new to submitting might target the 25 markets with the highest percentage of acceptances or the 25 markets that are fastest to respond.
+- Someone who is new to submitting might target the 25 publishers with the highest percentage of acceptances or the 25 publishers or agents that are fastest to respond.

 - A frustrated writer might see the overall acceptance/rejection ratios and remind him/herself that the road to publication takes patience and perseverance above all.

-- An editor might be shocked to see his/her/their publication at the top of the list of the 25 markets with the slowest response times and vow to make amends.
+- An editor might be shocked to see his/her/their publication at the top of the list of the 25 publications with the slowest response times and vow to make amends.

-- If you're looking for some lesser known publications, you might discover some on the list of markets without submission reports.
+- If you're looking for some lesser known publications and agents, you might discover some on the lists of publishers or agents with no submission reports.

 Submission and Response Statistics for Literary Agents